U.S. state defaults in the 1840s: Inflationary Period Pre-1837

 The years from 1834 to 1837 leading up to the State defaults were inflationary until the Panic of 1837.
 Prices for cotton and other exports sent overseas were rising.
 Through trade and state-backed bonds, the United States had a strong inflow of capital from the Bank of England and other European parties.
 Large infrastructure investments were being made domestically with the excess inflow of monetary value to the U.S. Much of the westward expansion of the United States was brought about from overseas funding for railroads and canals.
 Increasing the efficiency of transportation made it easier for people to move away from the large ports on the East coast.

 Northern states

 Pennsylvania and Maryland had viewed the success of the Erie Canal in connecting rural New York and the Midwest to the ports on the Atlantic Ocean.
 The investment in building a new canal was costly but well compensated in trade opportunities further down the road.
 Both Pennsylvania and Maryland began borrowing from European groups to fund the construction of similar transportation infrastructure.
 By 1841, Maryland had amassed a total debt of a little over $12 million with more than $11 million used for transportation purposes.
 Pennsylvania had a lower proportion of transportation to other uses debt ratio compared to Maryland but had a total debt that was nearly three times that of Maryland's.
-Transportation investment debt reached over $30 million in Pennsylvania by 1841.
+Transportation investment debt reached over $30 million ($1.1 billion in 2025 dollars) in Pennsylvania by 1841.